-(noun) A society that limits access to prestige but not to resources such as a leader by birth may have more authority but little economic advantage.
+(noun) A society that limits access to prestige but not to resources.

 - Giddens, Anthony.
 1973.
 The Class Structure of the Advanced Societies.
 London: Hutchinson.

 - Grusky, David B., ed.
 2014.
 Social Stratification: Class, Race, and Gender in Sociological Perspective.
 4th ed.
 Boulder, CO: Westview Press.

 - Kerbo, Harold Ray.
 2012.
 Social Stratification and Inequality: Class Conflict in Historical, Comparative, and Global Perspective.
 8th ed.
 New York: McGraw-Hill.

 - Weber, Max.
 1946.
 From Max Weber: Essays in Sociology, edited by H. H. Gerth and C. W. Mills.
 New York: Oxford University Press.

 - Society – Wikipedia the Free Encyclopedia: en.wikipedia.org

 - Types of Society – Sociology Guide: sociologyguide.com

 ASA – American Sociological Association (5th edition)

 Bell, Kenton, ed.
 2014. “rank society.”
 In Open Education Sociology Dictionary.
 Retrieved October 3, 2022 (https://sociologydictionary.org/rank-society/).